-Connecting an input table to multiple types of data sources can be done by using connection strings.
+Input tables can be connected to multiple types of data sources by using connection strings.
 Uploading a file automatically creates a connection string table.

 Follow these steps to view the connection string.